Jonnie-Dev/oldagram/README.md

 # Oldagram (Solo Project)

+    An Instagram version where old photos are shared and interacted with.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜